 2.9 You must respond to communication from the University promptly and within the time frame specified.
 Communications about your immigration status and visa will be sent to your Keele University email account in the first instance.

 3. Appeals concerning denial of sponsorship

 3.1 You can appeal the decision to deny your sponsorship if there is evidence of procedural irregularity during the decision making process.
-See paragraphs 2.6, 2.7, 2.8 above, and regulations C3.2.4 Bachelors Degree, C4.2.4 Intercalated Bachelors Degrees, C6.2.4 Integrated Masters Degrees, C5.2.4 Medical Bachelors Degrees, C7.2.4 Taught Postgraduate Degrees, C8.2.4 Graduate Certificate and Graduate Diplomas, C9.2.4 Professional Doctorates, and C10.2.4 Research Degrees.
+See paragraphs 2.6, 2.7, 2.8 above, and regulations C3.2 Bachelors Degree, C4.2.4 Intercalated Bachelors Degrees, C5.2 Medical Bachelors Degrees, C6.2.4 Integrated Masters Degrees, C7.2.4 Taught Postgraduate Degrees, C8.2.4 Graduate Certificate and Graduate Diplomas, C9.2 Professional Doctorates, and C10.2.4 Research Degrees.

-3.2 You must submit your appeal to the Head of Planning & Admissions within 5 calendar days of being informed that you will not be sponsored.
+3.2 You must submit your appeal to the Immigration Compliance and Advice Manager within 5 calendar days of being informed that you will not be sponsored.

-3.3 The Head of Planning & Admissions will decide the result of your appeal and inform you of this decision within 15 working days.
+3.3 The Immigration Compliance and Advice Manager will decide the result of your appeal and inform you of this decision within 15 working days.
 This communication will be sent to the email address you provided with your appeal.

 4.1 You will be reported to the UK Home Office, resulting in a cancellation of your visa, if:

 (a) your studies are terminated by the University;